DB and DC: Phase two of the government's pensions review and review of the state pension age

 DB and DC: Information to be given by employers to trustees

-In September 2025, the Public Bill Committee approved the addition of a new clause to the Pension Schemes Bill.
-The new clause gives the government the power to make regulations requiring employers to give information about "jobholders who are active members of a qualifying scheme, or workers who are active members of a pension scheme" to the trustees or managers of an occupational pension scheme, or to the provider of a personal pension scheme.
+In September 2025, the Public Bill Committee approved the addition of a new provision to the Pension Schemes Bill (now Act).
+Section 125 of the Pension Schemes Act 2026 gives the government the power to make regulations requiring employers to give information about "jobholders who are active members of a qualifying scheme, or workers who are active members of a pension scheme" to the trustees or managers of an occupational pension scheme, or to the provider of a personal pension scheme.

 - Why this is important